 In a place that is still so wild, there’s no better way of spending time with family than spotting wildlife at Nevada’s national wildlife refuges and animal sanctuaries.
 Tucked around the state, the Silver State brims with millions of acres of wildlife areas that protect thousands of species.
 From desert bighorn sheep and desert tortoise to pronghorn antelope, wild horses and Rocky Mountain elk, mountain bluebirds to Devils Hole pupfish and beyond, many fascinating and rare species thrive in Nevada—and in some cases, nowhere else on Earth.
 Road trip just beyond Vegas to Desert National Wildlife Refuge—the largest wildlife refuge in the lower 48, spanning 1.5 million acres—or take a day trip out of Reno to see the largest breeding ground for the American white pelican at the Stillwater National Wildlife Refuge Complex.

 Nevada is also a haven for less local forms of wildlife at numerous animal sanctuaries rescue centers.
 See dozens of tropical birds at the Gilcrease Nature Sanctuary and big cats at the Lion Habitat Ranch in Vegas.
 Feed breakfast to Z-Donks, African crested porcupines and camels at Mesquite’s Desert Ranch Experience.
-Meet rescued foxes, jaguars, bobcats, cheetahs, bears, and beyond at Reno’s Animal Ark and Unionville’s Sierra Safari Wildlife Sanctuary, too.
+Meet rescued foxes, jaguars, bobcats, cheetahs, bears, and beyond at Reno’s Animal Ark and Unionville’s Safe Haven Wildlife Sanctuary, too.
 Even if you’re looking for fun things to do with family without even leaving the Strip, you can check out the Flamingo Wildlife Habitat at the Flamingo Hotel & Casino.

 Travel Nevada Pro Tip